tagazok/my-workshops/static-web-apps/tutorial.md

 ## Store your data in a database

 There are several databases available on Azure.
-One of the most powerful on is `Cosmos DB`.
+One of the most powerful one is `Cosmos DB`.
 Azure Cosmos DB is a fully managed NoSQL database which supports several query langages.
 When you create your Database, you can choose which API you want to use.
-Among the most popular one are `MongoDB`, `SQL` or `Cassandra`.
+Among the most popular ones are `MongoDB`, `SQL` or `Cassandra`.

 ### Setup your environment